univention/univention-corporate-server/doc/manual/index.rst

 meaning it can integrate with existing environments.

 UCS consists of reliable open source software, tried and tested in organizations of different sizes.
-UCS integrates these software components through the |UCSUMS|.
+UCS combines these software components through a unified web interface.
 This allows the integration and administration of the system in both simple and complex distributed or virtualized environments.

 The central functions of UCS are: